-The user can navigate to POS > Settings to edit settings for his account along with other settings to configure the POS.
+The POS users can navigate to POS > Settings to configure their Account Settings and Other Settings to configure the POS.

-Now in the other settings tab, the user can set the language and currency for the outlet.
+In the Other Settings tab, the user can set the language and currency for the outlet.

 Moreover, under the “Settings” tab, Select Invoice Printer, the POS agent may choose the printer option for printing the Invoice.

-The Reset button gives the power to POS user to refresh the POS frontend Thus, allowing the reflection of the changes done on back to be reflected in the front.
+The Reset button gives the power to POS user to refresh the POS frontend, allowing the changes done reflect in the frontend.